 The QEPS Playground Behaviour Program is based on a whole school approach.
 It includes a Behaviour Management Flowchart (page 20) that aligns with the NSW Department of Education Behaviour Code for Students, as well as the school and Departmental Core Values.

 Positive Behaviour Reinforcement

-All QEPS teachers will ensure that a high level of specific praise will be given for positive behaviour in the playground by handing out Dojo Points.
-Refer to the Dojo Points incentive program for further detail (pages 7 to 9).
+All QEPS teachers will ensure that a high level of specific praise will be given for positive behaviour in the playground by handing out tokens.

 Playground Management Strategies